TBTS (Throwback Thursday Stories): The Terrorist

 Let’s start from the beginning.

 My family and I were in Wyoming for a national softball tournament my sister was participating in.
-We had driven our Honda Odyssey all the way to beautiful Cheyenne, but not before making a few key stops:
+We had driven our Honda Odyssey from Los Angeles to Cheyenne, but not before making a few key stops:

 The Bottle Forest.
 Home to Elmer, his beard, and his collection of glass bottle sculptures.